 We expect that deliveries to customers of the Volkswagen Group in 2019 will slightly exceed the prior-year figure amid continuously challenging market conditions.

 We expect the sales revenues of the Volkswagen Group and its Passenger Cars and Commercial Vehicles business areas to grow by as much as 5% year-on-year.
-In terms of the operating profit for the Group and the Passenger Cars Business Area, we forecast an operating return on sales in the range of 6.5–7.5% in 2019.
+In terms of the operating profit before special items for the Group and the Passenger Cars Business Area, we forecast an operating return on sales in the range of 6.5–7.5% in 2019.
 For the Commercial Vehicles Business Area, we anticipate an operating return on sales of between 6.0% and 7.0%.
-In the Power Engineering Business Area, we expect a loss around the previous year’s level amid as light rise in sales revenue.
+In the Power Engineering Business Area, we expect a distinctly higher operating loss than in the previous year amid a slight rise in sales revenue.
 For the Financial Services Division, we are forecasting a moderate increase in sales revenues and an operating profit at the prior-year level.